 Have a rape crisis counselor advocate present for any interview by law enforcement authorities, district attorneys, or defense attorneys [Penal Code 679.04].

 An advocate provides emotional support, advocacy, and access to victim assistance services.
-The rape crisis counselor advocate is there to support you and can answer any questions you may have, as well as provide information and referrals.
-The rape crisis counselor/advocate will also offer you follow-up care such as in-person counseling, assistance with law enforcement concerns, and accompaniments to future court hearings and legal interviews.
+A crisis counselor advocate is there to support you and can answer any questions you may have, as well as provide information and referrals.
+An advocate will also offer you follow-up care such as in-person counseling, assistance with law enforcement concerns, and accompaniments to future court hearings and legal interviews.